traugerjacob/traugerjacob.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Jake Trauger and I am a 4th year Statistics PhD student at the University of Michigan.
+I am Jake Trauger and I am a 5th year Statistics PhD candidate at the University of Michigan.
 I study the theory of deep learning under my advisor [Ambuj Tewari](https://www.ambujtewari.com/).
 I got my undergraduate degree in Statistics & Computer Science along with Mathematics from the University of Illinois Urbana-Champaign.
 I have also worked as a Data Science Engineer at Simspace in between my undergrad and grad school careers.
 My resume can be found [here](https://traugerjacob.github.io/files/Resume_Jacob_Trauger.pdf).

 Research Interests
 ======